Delay function

 • A relative duration unit (e.g { "unit": "seconds", "value": 30 })

-A dynamic duration must be available to be resolved via the key you specify on the given schema, meaning that if you specify a key of delayUntil in your Data schema, your workflow trigger data must contain either an ISO-8601 timestamp or a valid duration unit.
+A dynamic duration must be available to be resolved via the key you specify on the given schema, meaning that if you specify a key of delayUntil in your data schema, your workflow trigger data must contain either an ISO-8601 timestamp, a valid duration unit, or a valid window rule.

 Using workflow cancellation with delays